The Englishmen River estuary is a Parksville jewel that one should not miss out on.

 Since 1993, The Nature Trust of British Columbia and their public and non-profit partners have worked to secure land along the Englishman River.
 Due to their efforts, over 100 hectares (247 acres) of the estuary and adjacent forest are now protected.

-The estuary is part of the Parksville-Qualicum Beach Wildlife Management Areas comprising of over 1,000 hectares of land lying between Craig Bay and the Little Qualicum River.
+The estuary is part of the Parksville-Qualicum Beach Wildlife Management Areas, comprising over 1,000 hectares of land between Craig Bay and the Little Qualicum River.

 The Englishman River Estuary Trails

-Along the trails of the park you will have views of the river, salt marshes, the estuary, forested areas and the ocean.
+Along the park's trails, you will have views of the river, salt marshes, the estuary, forested areas and the ocean.
 There are several different loops around the park varying in length.
-As well, the park can be accessed from either side of the river, each with its own highlights.
+The park can also be accessed from either side of the river, each with its own highlights.

 Main Access Point

-You’ll find a small parking lot at the very end of Shelly Road which accesses the west side trails of the Englishman River Estuary.
-Shelly Road is located off of highway 19a shortly after the orange bridge heading into Parksville.
-You’ll turn right and head towards the ocean.
+You'll find a small parking lot at the very end of Shelly Road, which accesses the west side trails of the Englishman River Estuary.
+Shelly Road is off Highway 19A, shortly after the orange bridge heading into Parksville.
+You'll turn right and head towards the ocean.
 Follow the road until you reach the parking area.

-There are a few loops and a variety of trails on this west side.
-Along these trails you will find viewing areas, interpretive signage, mature second-growth forest, and, of course, a variety of birds!
+There are a few loops and various trails on this west side.
+Along these trails, you will find viewing areas, interpretive signage, mature second-growth forests, and, of course, a variety of birds!

-The wildflowers, tall grasses and views of the ocean make this a very scenic area for photos.
+The wildflowers, tall grasses and ocean views make this a very scenic area for photos.

-According to the app AllTrails, there is a designated 1.8 km loop around this part of the estuary.
-However, at the time of publishing, I have yet to confirm whether or not this is true.
+According to the app AllTrails, there is a designated 2.6 km loop around this part of the estuary.

 Secondary Access Point

-On the east side of the estuary you will find easy access to a viewing platform perfect for bird watching.
-The short trail heading away from the platform leads you to other viewpoints along the river and eventually Plummer Road.
+On the east side of the estuary, you will find easy access to a viewing platform perfect for bird watching.
+The short trail from the platform leads you to other viewpoints along the river and eventually Plummer Road.

-To access this side, head into the San Pareil neighbourhood by turning right off of hwy 19A onto Plummer Road.
-(Plummer Road is located just before the orange bridge when heading into Parksville).
+To access this side, head into the San Pareil neighbourhood by turning right off Highway 19A onto Plummer Road.
+(Plummer Road is just before the Orange Bridge when heading into Parksville).

-Plummer road turns into Shorewood Drive at the first sharp turn.
-At that turn there is a small pull-out on your left hand side and a trailhead.
-If you’d like, you can park here and head down this side of the trail to the viewing platform.
+Plummer Road turns into Shorewood Drive at the first sharp turn.
+At that turn, there is a small pull-out on your left-hand side and a trailhead.
+You can park here and head down this side of the trail to the viewing platform if you'd like.

 Otherwise, continue on Shorewood Drive and turn left onto Mariner Way.
-Follow until nearly the very end where you will see a small parking area for the beach access.
+Follow until nearly the end, where you will see a small parking area for beach access.

 The trail to the viewing platform is found on San Malo Crescent – just a short jaunt from this parking area.

-Note: There is a small gravel area on San Malo Crescent right behind a bench which is at the beginning of the trail.
-Although there are no “no parking” signs anywhere, I have yet to see anyone park here.
-I’ll leave that discretion up to you.
+Note: San Malo Crescent has a small gravel area behind a bench at the beginning of the trail.
+Although no “no parking” signs exist, I have yet to see anyone park here.
+I'll leave that discretion up to you.

 Ocean View

 From this same beach access parking area, head towards the large white fence instead and follow the beaten path around the point.
-This gives you another vantage point of the estuary as well as a beautiful ocean view.
+This gives you another vantage point of the estuary and a beautiful ocean view.

 Whoever lives out on that point is one lucky duck (no pun intended)!